-The Modified Project includes development of an infill site with 62 residential dwelling units, allowed under the existing zoning and land use designation for the site, as amended by the General Plan Amendment and Specific Plan Amendment that are part of the Modified Project.
+The Modified Project includes development of an infill site with 315 residential dwelling units, allowed under the existing zoning and land use designation for the site and in accordance with the State Density Bonus law.
 The Modified Project would not alter any existing roadways and would provide adequate driveway widths, and road clearances around structures consistent with local and State requirements to ensure adequate emergency access.
 Thus, the Modified Project would not impair implementation of or physically interfere with an adopted emergency response plan or emergency evacuation plan.
 Therefore, the Modified Project would not result in new or increased significant impacts beyond those identified in the Certified EIR.